-Howdy, I’m Lynn Hawkins, MA, BCBA.
-In addition to over 17 years of experience with those with development disabilities, as a Board Certified Behavior Analyst (BCBA) I am directly responsible for providing effective changes in behaviors using the best of Applied Behavior Analysis, which includes giving and receiving super cool rewards!
+Howdy, I’m Lynn Hawkins, MA, BCBA, LBATX.
+In addition to over 20 years of experience with those with development disabilities, as a Board Certified Behavior Analyst (BCBA) I am directly responsible for providing effective changes in behaviors using the best of Applied Behavior Analysis, which includes giving and receiving super cool rewards!
 One way I receive cool rewards is by using ABA therapy with everyone at the ranch!
 Another fun part of my day here at the ranch is to ensure that our BCaBAs or Registered Behavioral Technicians (therapists) maintain high standards working with your child.
 I address problem behaviors, skill acquisition, track progress and set parent and insurance approved goals, as well as train families in a more natural environment.

 Cindy has spent the last 16 years moving around the country following her husband's military career and raising 3 children.
 She has a Bachelor's degree from Ashford University in Healthcare Administration.
 Cindy is working toward becoming an RBT.
 Cindy has always had a passion for kids from a young age teaching children’s church, babysitting and taking care of her younger brother.
-Outside of AAC Cindy can be found hanging out my family.
+Outside of AAC Cindy can be found hanging out with her family.